pensjonatus/flash-fiction/blog/dave.md

 ---
-title: 'Dave'
+title: Dave
 date: '2012-05-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The apartment was empty.
 He threw his keys on the counter, right next to the